 - probably out of time (the sun was setting) and,

-- running low on luck for the day.
+- completely out of luck for one day.

-We saluted the noble copse of eucalyptus trees that gave so much all for our epic rides but the sky gladiators were tired, satisfied and happy to be both alive and ambulatory – even if it looked more like limping.
+We saluted the noble copse of eucalyptus trees that gave so much all for our epic rides but the sky gladiators were tired, satisfied and happy to be both alive and ambulatory – even if three of us were kinda limping.